boost-edu-tools/gitinspectorgui/docs/getting-started/02-installation.md

 uv sync
 ```

-This reads `pyproject.toml` and installs all Python packages needed for the FastAPI server.
+This reads `pyproject.toml` and installs all Python packages needed for the embedded Python analysis engine.

 #### Frontend Setup